-Hello, Friends!
-Thank you so much for stopping by.
-I really hope that you will enjoy your visit.
-I had to adjust my comment settings recently due to daily spam, so I am not currently accepting comments from anonymous people.
+Hello, friends, thank you so much for stopping by.
+I really hope that you will enjoy your visit to Oregon Gifts.
+Due to spam, I am not accepting comments from anonymous people.
 Please email me at: oregongiftsofcomfortandjoy@hotmail.com if you are unable to leave a comment on here.
-Also, I write back through email when I can.
-Thank you!
+I write back through email when I can.

-My words and photographs are copyrighted, and may not be used without permission.
+My words and photographs are copyrighted, and may not be used without permission, even on Pinterest.

-~ Kathy
+~ Kathy M.

 10 comments: